-The administrator can disable the installation of the MPEG-4 decoder included with AMC.
+Enable MPEG-4 decoder installation - By checking/unchecking this box, the administrator can enable or disable the installation of the MPEG-4 decoder included with AMC.
 This is used to prevent the installation of unlicensed copies.
 Further decoder licenses can be purchased from your Axis dealer.